-Understanding the genetic basis underlying plant resistance to herbicides has long been a topic of study for weed biologists.
-However, despite advances in understanding the biochemical basis of enhanced metabolism-based herbicide detoxification , little is currently known about the genetic variation and co-variation underlying non-target-site resistance mechanisms 7,8,19,54,55, or the consequences of resistance on life history trade-offs.
+Understanding the genetic basis underlying plant resistance to herbicides has long been a topic of study for weed

+Figure 4.
+Among-population divergence in phenotypic traits (Q{st}) calculated according to Eqn 4 following MCMC glmm analysis.
+Points represent the posterior modes, with thick and thinner horizontal bars showing the 50% and 95% credible intervals, respectively.
+The vertical red line shows the mean pairwise F{st} from a broader assessment of 43 UK blackgrass populations collected alongside the nine source populations in this study.5 biologists.
+However, despite advances in understanding the biochemical basis of enhanced metabolism-based herbicide detoxification,^{52,53} little is currently known about the genetic variation and co-variation underlying NTSR mechanisms^{7,8,19,54,55} or the consequences of resistance on lifehistory trade-offs.

-One particular question surrounds the heritability and extent to which non-target-site resistance (NTSR) to different herbicide modes of action (MOA) shares the same underlying genetic basis (e.g. SNPs, alleles, QTLs).
-In grass weeds, the same protein superfamilies including the GSTs and P450s are repeatedly implicated in resistance to a range of MOAs, and populations with NTSR to multiple MOAs are widespread 57-60.
-However, the extent to which such multiple resistance shares the same genetic architecture remains incompletely resolved.
-As expected, the results of the current study highlight extremely high heritability estimates for resistance to both the ACCase inhibitor fenoxaprop, and ALS inhibitor meso+iodosulfuron.
-As resistance is in part provided by single-locus dominant TSR mutations a high heritability is unsurprising, although the controlled experimental conditions may facilitate a higher heritability estimate here than might be observed in the field.
-Interestingly however, a significant positive genetic correlation was also observed between resistance to these separate herbicide groups, $r_g = 0.34$ (survival), $r_g = 0.38$ (biomass).
-Given the MOA-specific resistance (specialist resistance) provided by TSR mutations , it is most likely that this represents an element of shared genetic architecture for NTSR to these two MOAs.
+One particular question surrounds the heritability and extent to which NTSR to different herbicide MOAs shares the same underlying genetic basis (e.g. mutations, alleles, guantitative trait loci).
+In grass weeds, the same protein superfamilies, including the GSTs15 and P450s,56 are repeatedly implicated in resistance to a range of MOAs, and populations with NTSR to multiple MOAs are widespread.^{57-60} However, the extent to which such multiple resistance shares the same genetic architecture remains incompletely resolved.
+As expected, the results of the current study highlight extremely high heritability estimates for resistance to both the ACCase inhibitor fenoxaprop and the ALS inhibitor meso+iodosulfuron.
+As resistance is in part provided by singlelocus dominant TSR mutations, a high heritability is unsurprising, although the controlled experimental conditions may facilitate a higher heritability estimate here than might be observed in the field.
+Interestingly, however, a significant positive genetic correlation was also observed between resistance to these separate herbicide groups, $r{q} = 0.34$ (survival) and $r{q} = 0.38$ (biomass).
+Given the MOA-specific resistance (specialist resistance) provided by TSR mutations,61 it is most likely that this represents an element of shared genetic architecture for NTSR to these two MOAs.
 As MOA-specific TSR is also present amongst these populations, the true additive genetic correlation between NTSR to the ALS and ACCase herbicides tested might in fact be even higher than shown here.
-Whilst this does not mean that NTSR to these two herbicides is identical, it supports evidence that the non-target-site mechanism of resistance to these different herbicide MOAs may involve some of the same underlying alleles .
+Whilst this does not mean that NTSR to these two herbicides is identical, it supports evidence that the non-targetsite mechanism of resistance to these different herbicide MOAs may involve some of the same underlying alleles.^{43,58,60}